mshortcodes/color_my_practice/README.md

 - Working with JWTs, refresh tokens, hashing
 - Sending cookies to store tokens and reading them for authentication
 - Using SQL to store and retrieve data from a Postgres database
+- Integrating a CI/CD pipeline
+- Dockerizing and deploying to Google Cloud

 Tools: